 The G20/OECD Base Erosion and Profit Shifting ('BEPS') project drove a change in preferential intangibles regimes, including the UK's Patent Box.
-Practices and form part of BEPS Action 5 - 'Countering Harmful Tax Practices'.
+The principles behind the changes were agreed by the Forum for Harmful Tax Practices and form part of BEPS Action 5 - 'Countering Harmful Tax Practices'.
 The changes intended to limit access to preferential intangibles regimes to companies that demonstrate that they are engaged in the substantive activities which give rise to the profits benefiting from the preferential regime.
 R&D activity is used as a proxy for substance in this case